-An interactive application enables visualization of the evolution of outbreaks and cases of HPAI in Europe through an interactive map and an interactive time series, and allows users to select specific data using options and a time cursor (link).
+An application enables visualization of the evolution of outbreaks and cases of HPAI in Europe through interactive map and time series, allowing users to select specific data using options and a time cursor (link).

 The HP H5N8 virus is also present beyond Europe in the following countries: Israel, Egypt, Tunisia, Iran, Russia, Ukraine, Nigeria, South Korea, Chinese Taipei (commonly known as Taiwan), Uganda, Cameroon, India, Nepal, China, Koweit, and Kazakhstan (source: OIE/FAO).
 A situation report of the HPAI situation in Africa as of 21st Feb 2017 is available - in French - on the ESA Platform (link).